abidkt/transcription/README.md

 Transcription Stream is a turnkey self-hosted diarization service that works completely offline.
 Out of the box it includes:
 - drag and drop diarization and transcription via SSH
 - a web interface for upload, review, and download of files
-- summarization with Ollama and Mistral
+- summarization with Ollama and llama3
-- Meilisearch for full text search

-A web interface and SSH drop zones make this simple to use and implement into your workflows.
-Ollama allows for a powerful toolset, limited only by your prompt skills, to perform complex operations on your transcriptions.
-Meiliesearch adds ridiculously fast full text search.

 Use the web interface to upload, listen to, review, and download output files, or drop files via SSH into `transcribe` or `diarize`.
 Files are processed with output placed into a named and dated folder.
 Have a quick look at the <a href="https://www.youtube.com/watch?v=3RufeOjnlcE">install</a> and <a href="https://www.youtube.com/watch?v=pbZ8o7_MjG4">ts-web walkthrough</a> videos for a better idea.